Positron3D/Positron/README.md

 ---

-# This Repo is now set to "LEGACY"
+# This Repo is a work in progress.
-What does this Mean? - The Positron Project has evolved!
-We now partner with LDO to produce kits for the new and imporved Positron V3.2

-This repo will no longer be updated, and will be moved to [the new Github Repo](https://github.com/Positron3D/Positron) once all files are made available from LDO.
+We are still finalizing CAD models with LDO, we will be releasing them as soon as possible, currently aiming for June.

 Please join the [The Positron Discord](https://discord.gg/5VCruU6EYv) for the most direct updates, and keep an eye on [Our Website](https://positron3d.com).